heptarch/heptarch.github.io/drafts/latent.md

 ## Worlds apart

 Photography captures the physical world, the people, streets, mountains, and objects that populate it.
 A portrait is as easy as aiming your camera at a face; a landscape requires only sunset or a meadow.
 But as our epigraph warns, a Nikon (or an iPhone) does not a photographer make.
-This lies in the *choice of perspective*, not to mention the apparatus of exposure, brightness, contrast, depth of field, and so on, that distinguish an artful from an artless shot.
+This lies in the *choice of perspective*, not to mention the apparatus of exposure, brightness, contrast, depth of field, shot selection, and so on, that distinguish an artful from an artless shot.
 But although these techno-instrumental details can be marshalled to show that photography is, after all, a rigorous discipline like painting, I think the perspectival element is the more interesting one.
 It suggests that art is a point of view well-communicated.

 <figure>
     <div style="text-align:center"><img src